Sameer-Vasishat/MovieTicketBooking/README.md

 Requirements

-Enable theater partners to onboard their theatres over this platform Enable end customers to search
+1.Enable theater partners to onboard their theatres over this platform

-Enable end customers to book tickets in advance
+2. Enable end customers to search

-Search Functionality (Search is based on search Strategy) byCity or byName or Default(all movies)
+3. Enable end customers to book tickets in advance

 Use Case